Note: Due to potential scheduling conflicts, students interested in this program should contact OTP directly before applying.

-The 2013-2014 academic calendar is not yet available.
-However, the academic year at NLS is divided into trimesters and Georgetown Law students selected for this program enroll in the October-January trimester.
-Georgetown's spring 2014 classes begin Monday, January 13, 2014 and students on exchange at NLS will be expected to return to Washington by that date.
+The 2018-2019 academic calendar is not yet available.
+However, the academic year at NLS is divided into trimesters and Georgetown Law students selected for this program enroll in the November-February trimester.

 - Socio-legal Issues of Contemporary India